Gianni Moscon cleared of deliberately causing Sébastien Reichenbach to crash - Cycling Weekly

 He claimed the incident was retaliation to his Twitter post that claimed Moscon used “racist slurs” against Kévin Reza.

-Team Sky suspended Moscon for five months over the Reza incident in the 2017 Tour de Romandie.
+Team Sky suspended Moscon for six weeks over the Reza incident in the 2017 Tour de Romandie.
 He also attended a diversity awareness course.

 Moscon had support from the team in the recent case with Reichenbach.